Headless CMSs Offer More Flexibility to Users

 Developers aren't the only ones with the freedom to try new tech as they like; marketers will also be able to experiment as new channels continue to emerge over the years.
 As new channels continue to emerge, the API-first headless CMS will continue to provide the tech foundation teams can rely on.

 Pro Tip: Wondering whether a CMS is truly headless?
 Look for the MACH Alliance membership seal.
-The MACH Alliance is an organisation that seeks to promote agility and flexibility within technological ecosystems.
+The MACH Alliance is an organization that seeks to promote agility and flexibility within technological ecosystems.
 This aims to help businesses develop a future-proof tech stack.
-Architectures that meet these requirements will be microservices-based, API-first, cloud-native SaaS and finally, headless.
+Architectures that meet these requirements will be microservices-based, API-first, cloud-native SaaS, and finally, headless.